What is a Knee Arthroscopy?

 If possible, keep your foot and knee elevated above your heart to allow gravity to assist your swelling reduction.

 Your physiotherapist or surgeon will guide you.
 Follow your surgeon’s or physiotherapist’s advice about driving.
-You shouldn’t drive until you’re confident that you could perform an emergency stop without discomfort.
+It would be best if you didn’t drive until you’re confident that you could perform an emergency stop without discomfort.
 This is usually about one to three weeks after your operation.

 What are the Risks?